 Get a New Toolkit for the New Era in Customer Service

 According to the 2017 Salesforce State of Service Report, 65% of consumers and 73% of business users are very likely or extremely likely to switch brands if the receive inconsistent service experiences wherever they engage with a brand.

 We know that if your customer calls a service agent and has to re-explain why they’re calling and what their issue is, that’s a big problem.
 This customer service toolkit offers customers the service experience they expect, including the ability to get customer data at their fingertips and a view of a customer’s entire service journey.
-Agents who have transparency around which articles a customer accessed in the customer community can get instant answers.
+Agents who have transparency around which articles a customer accessed in the self-service site can get instant answers.

 - Did they ask a question?

 - Did they have a contact via mobile or chat?

 Sending an agent into the digital world without these tools at their disposal is setting them up for eventual failure.

 Say hello to the Lightning Console from Service Cloud